Code-Institute-Submissions/milestone-fitness/README.md

     An overview of what the gym can offer its mambers to facilitate their fitness journey.
 For example, a swimming pool, 2 studios, a fully quipled gym and a snack bar

 1. ### Timetable:
-    A downloadable schedule to provide members with timings for the available class
+    A downloadable schedule to provide members with timings for the available classes.

 1. ### Membership:
-    Provides 3 different membership options and the cost of each
+    Provides 3 different membership options and the cost of each.

 1. ### General information
-    Provides other key information such as the location, contact details and opening hours
+    Provides other key information such as the location, contact details and opening hours.

 ### Existing Features
 - Feature 1 - allows users X to achieve Y, by having them fill out Z